Post Positions and Recruit

 How to Post a Position

-In order to post a job opening for any type of benefits-eligible position, you must get the position approved by Staffing and Career Management Services.
+In order to post a job opening for any type of benefits-eligible position, you must get the position approved by Strategic Workforce Solutions.
 Take the following steps to get approval and post the position:

 - As you create the job posting, refer to the university's classification guidelines information about job descriptions and pay ranges